wol-e/smw_music/README.md

 ## Song list
 ### Published
  - *Haunted house 2001*: An unsettling piece for ghost houses and such.
 It's a bit weird and has some drawbacks.
 The beat and harmony is a bit naive and it's overall quite repetitive.
 However, I managed to achieve a qulity to get my first song published.
 I realy like the third section of it, maybe some day I'll create a new composition around it.
-Her you find the [Source](haunted_house_2001) adn the [publication](https://www.smwcentral.net/?p=section&a=details&id=22713) on smw centra.
+Here you find the [Source](haunted_house_2001) adn the [publication](https://www.smwcentral.net/?p=section&a=details&id=22713) on smw central.

 ### In development
  - *Unnamed String quartet*: to be uploaded